patrickbwarren/inkscape-grace-import/README.md

 That's it!

-In order to work, the command line tools `gracebat`, `epstool`, and `ps2pdf` are all required.
+In order to work, the command line tools `gracebat`, `epstool`, and `ps2pdf` are required.
 The first allows Grace to be run in 'headless' mode to generate the initial EPS file.
-The second is used to refine the bounding box.
+The second is used to refine the EPS bounding box.
 The third is used to generate a PDF for import into Inkscape (if you can import PostScript or EPS files, then you are already using `ps2pdf`).